PyMVPA/PyMVPA/doc/source/glossary.rst

     temporal forward contamination of the hemodynamic response whose correlate is measured by the MR scanner.

+  Conditional Attribute
+    An attribute of a :term:`learner` which might be enabled or disabled, grouped within ``.ca`` attributes collection.
+If enabled, it might cause additional computation and memory consumption, so the "heaviest" conditional attributes are disabled by default.

+  Confusion Matrix
+    Visualization of the :term:`generalization` performance of a :term:`classifier`.
+Each row of the matrix represents the instances in a predicted class, while each column represents the :term:`sample`\s in an actual (target) class.
+Each cell provides a count of how many :term:`sample`\s of the target class were (mis)classifier into the corresponding class.
+In PyMVPA instances of
+    :class:`~mvpa.clfs.transerror.ConfusionMatrix` class provide not only
+    confusion matrix itself but a bulk of additional statistics.

   Dataset
-    In PyMVPA a dataset is the combination of samples, their ...
+    In PyMVPA a dataset is the combination of samples, and their :term:`Dataset attribute`\s.

   Dataset attribute
     An arbitrary auxiliary information that is stored in a dataset.